 Archeological scientists originally concluded that Ӧtzi lived in relatively good health, followed by a quick and painless death due to bleeding from a single fatal stab to the base of his neck.
 However, his final hours were very different from this previous conclusion.

 “Prior archeological studies detailing the Iceman’s life and death are excellent,” says Dr. Pauza, “but because they lacked the scientific tools and data available to us today, their conclusions were wrong.”

 Fibrin and Healing

-In order to decipher the details of Ötzi the Iceman’s death, Dr. Pauza employed new knowledge gleaned from his team’s research of Fibrin.
+In order to decipher the details of Ötzi the Iceman’s death, Dr. Pauza employed new knowledge gleaned from his team’s research of Fibrin for off-label use.

 Fibrin is a natural molecule found in every human, and it has the unique ability to heal and regrow damaged tissue.
-Dr. Pauza’s team studies Fibrin because they’re successfully using Fibrin to treat spinal diseases and degeneration.
+Dr. Pauza’s team studies Fibrin for off-label sue because they’re successfully using it to treat spinal diseases and degeneration.
 It’s replacing spine surgery with great success.